The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Roy Lichtenstein's Red And Yellow Apple (signed) is estimated to be worth between £9,000 and £13,500.
-This woodcut print, created in 1983, has shown consistent value growth, with an average annual growth rate of 2%.
-This is a rare artwork with an auction history of six total sales since its entry to the market on 20th October 2012.
-The hammer price in the last 12 months has varied from £7,222 in April 2021 to £14,856 in September 2022.
-The average return to the seller is £9,470.
+The value of Roy Lichtenstein’s Red And Yellow Apple (signed) is estimated to be worth between £8,000 and £12,000.
+This woodcut print, created in 1983, has shown consistent value growth, with an average annual growth rate of 5%.
+This work has an auction history of six total sales since its entry to the market in October 2012.
+Over the past five years, the hammer price has ranged from £7,222 in April 2021 to £14,856 in September 2022.
+The average return to the seller over the past five years is £9,470.
 The edition size of this artwork is limited to 60.

 Meaning & Analysis